hncpr1992/JobParser/README.md

 <img src="img/G2.png" height="400" width="400">

 Each page includes 16 jobs.
 The top 3 and bottom 3 are sponsered jobs and are not what we are interested in.
-We will only scrap the 10 jobs in the middle.<br>
-Further, we need to move from page 1 to page 2,3... to collect more information
+We will only scrap the 10 jobs in the middle.Further, we need to move from page 1 to page 2,3... to collect more information

 <img src="img/G3.png" height="150" width="600">